f00b4r0/ucode-adsbx-stats/README.md

 Compared to the Bash original, this script cuts a few corners:

  - Only one path is searched for JSON files (easy to improve if needed);
+ - No creation of UUID file is attempted: if UUID is missing, the script will not start.
  - No local copy of JSON file is performed (unnecessary: VFS guarantees read/writes to be atomic, if the data is incomplete we simply discard it and retry.
 No need to be pedantic here as missed uploads will only affect local